nguyensjsu/fa19-281-kohara-hi-kohara/README.md

 8. Continous Integration and Continous Delivery for Frontend app in GCP

-9. Continuous Integration for Microservices using Github Actions
+9. Continuous Integration for Microservices using Github Actions Whenever any changes is made to master github actions will detect and build a new image of that on docker hub

 10. Firebase authentication
+    When a user login into app his credntials are authenticated using firebase service

 11. Route 53 pointing to Kubernetes Load balancers

 12. [Swagger Mockups during development](https://app.swaggerhub.com/apis-docs/saketthakare/instagram-cmpe281/1)